Diamondbacks vs. Rays Player Props Betting Odds

 Marte Stats

-- Marte heads into this game looking to extend his five-game hit streak.
-During his last five outings he is batting .350 with four home runs, three walks and nine RBI.
+- Marte has picked up a hit in six games in a row.
+In his last 10 outings he is hitting .342 with a double, five home runs, seven walks and 14 RBI.

 Marte Recent Games